cgore2/CSC-4330-Tactics-Game/Project Management Document.md

 Daniel LaBorde: practiced our final presentation with the group

 Stephen Harb: I made the slides for the final presentation and assited in making the demo video.

+Chris Gore: I helped work on the presentation and assisted in making the video demo.

 ####11/29/16 –
 Daniel LaBorde, Mason Meredith – Meeting to fix java documentation and make minor changes to parts of the code.
 Meeting occurred via GroupMe.